The Importance of Recognizing a Flat Head Early

 During your baby’s first appointment with our team of orthotists and prosthetists, we will:

-• Get a birth history of your baby and ask what your child’s pediatrician has said about her condition if you were referred by a provider.
+- Get a birth history of your baby and ask what your child’s pediatrician has said about their condition if you were referred by a provider.

-• Ask lifestyle questions: Is your baby in day care?
-Does she stay with a nanny?
+- Ask lifestyle questions: Is your baby in day care?
+Do they stay with a nanny?
 Is your baby rolling over?
 Is your child meeting development milestones?
 What is your baby’s sleep surface like?
 Are you bed-sharing?
 Is your child sleeping in a bassinet?

-• Examine your baby and her head shape.
+- Examine your baby and their head shape.

-• Check your baby for torticollis, which is the tightening of muscles on one side of the neck that causes a child to hold her head in one place.
+- Check your baby for torticollis, which is the tightening of muscles on one side of the neck that causes a child to hold their head in one place.

 At Children's, we have a multidisciplinary team of physicians, orthotists, orthotic assistants and physical therapists to treat babies with flat head syndrome while also easing parents' fears and concerns.